datajuicer/data-juicer-sphinx/en/main/_sources/guides/setup.md.txt

 ## 1. Prerequisites

-Ensure your project meets the following requirements:
+Ensure your project meets the following conditions:

 - Uses Git for version control
-- Python 3.11 or higher
+- Python 3.11+
-- Has branches or tags that require documentation (e.g., `main`, `v1.5.0`, etc.)
+- Has branches or tags that need documentation (e.g., `main`, `v1.5.0`, etc.)

-## 2. Integrate into Your Project
+## 2. Integration into Your Project

 ### Method A: Direct Copy (for local testing)